cranjesh/images-test/TheSoldiersLegacyThorough.md

 “You have spoken in circles, Holmes,” Hawthorne scoffed.

-Holmes exhaled, shaking his head.
-“Curious,” he murmured.
+Holmes raised an eyebrow slightly.
+"Most revealing," he observed.
 “A man confident in his innocence would hardly be so eager to declare my failure.”
 He turned, pacing slowly.
 “We have here a tale of resentment and deception.
 Lieutenant Cartwright, burdened by past indiscretions.
 William Blackwood, driven by inheritance and jealousy.
 And you, Colonel, with the most to lose.”

 Hawthorne leaned back, arms crossed.
 “And yet, Holmes, you have no proof.”